Estimates for Building Work

 Within this project page we have also included some very basic pricing methods you can use to check the quotes you receive from tradesmen or even use to build your own extension etc.

 As mentioned above however, these prices do not necessarily reflect the difficulty of the operations involved in the build and they all assume an easy approach to the job.
 Prices used on this page can vary as much as 60% for particularly difficult or unusual jobs.

-The quality of a builder or tradesman can be measured by the amount of work (and consequently, the turnover) he gets.
-The more work he gets, the more materials he will need to buy.
-The more materials he buys the more discount he commands.
-Good builders get as much as 40% discount on the building materials you need.
+The quality of a builder or tradesperson can be measured by the amount of work (and consequently, the turnover) they get.
+The more work the get, the more materials they will need to buy.
+The more materials they buy the more discount they command.
+Good builders get as much as 40% discount on some of the building materials you need.

-Why should you expect the Builder to pay for materials for your house?
+Why should you expect the builder to pay for materials for your house?

 Can you go into a supermarket and fill your trolley while telling the check-out clerk that you will pay for them after you have tried them all?
 No, of course you can’t!!

 Most of the television programs that tell you never to pay anything in advance are made by people who have never spent a moment in the building trade.
 It is not realistic for a builder to spend upwards of £20,000 building your house.
 Our contract will tell you how to overcome all the usual hurdles involving payment for building contracts up to £75,000.

 It is realistic and safer for both parties to pay in agreed stages of the build, so as we say approximately 30% up front as a deposit/working fund for material costs, then one or two stages along the way making up 60% of the total which leaves about 10% as a retainer until the builder has finished, cleaned up and you as a customer have had a chance to inspect and live with the work before paying over the final amount.

 The Builder will also need to build into his prices a percentage of the cost of his Public Liability Insurance, cost of tools, cost of traveling and cost of administration (invoicing, pricing etc….).
 These costs are called “Overheads“.